sassoftware/viya4-deployment/docs/user/NetworkingConsiderations.md

 ### 1. **Ingress Controllers**

-- **ingress-nginx** is deployed as the ingress controller.
+- **contour** is deployed as the default ingress controller (as of SAS Viya 2026.03).
+Alternatively, **ingress-nginx** can be configured.
-- It exposes internal Kubernetes services to external clients, typically via AWS Network Load Balancer (NLB) or cloud-specific load balancers.
+- The ingress controller exposes internal Kubernetes services to external clients, typically via AWS Network Load Balancer (NLB) or cloud-specific load balancers.
 - It manages routing of HTTP/HTTPS traffic into the cluster, enforcing TLS, host/path rules, and sometimes source IP restrictions.
 - The choice of ingress controller and its configuration (e.g., annotations, load balancer type) directly affects how external traffic enters your cluster.
 - **Note:**